Freedom's Hidden Receipt: Stolen Privilege or Earned Right?

 Carrying Their Torch Forward

-True gratitude isn't passive – it demands action.
+True gratitude isn't passive.
+It demands action.
 It asks us to:

 • Educate ourselves about those who sacrificed for our freedoms